Characterization and Greedy Learning of Gaussian Structural Causal Models under Unknown Interventions

 As a possible way forward, one may note that for $\abs{\cc{E}}=1$, \autoref{eq:mle_plain} corresponds to the score employed by \citet{chickering2002optimal} in the GES algorithm.
 In this case, the class of distribution equivalent models corresponds to the Markov equivalence class\footnote{Under faithfulness, see \autoref{prop:mec_equals_dec} in Appendix \ref{s:proofs}.}, and the objective in \eqref{eq:mle_plain} has some desirable properties which are exploited by the GES algorithm to perform a greedy search over the space of Markov equivalence classes.
 By iterating over this alternative search space---instead of DAGs---GES is able to escape local minima and return the true equivalence class in the large sample limit.
 This is possible due to the key property of \emph{score equivalence}: for any finite sample, all members of an equivalence class attain the same score.

 In the same manner as GES, we would like to greedily iterate over the space of $\cc{I}$-equivalence classes until we arrive at the one containing the data-generating model.
-Unfortunately, for the setting where $\abs{\cc{E}} > 1$, the property of \emph{score equivalence} is not satisfied by \eqref{eq:mle_plain}; $\cc{I}$-equivalent graphs may attain different scores on the same finite sample.
+Unfortunately, for the setting where $\abs{\cc{E}} > 1$, the property of \emph{score equivalence} is not satisfied by \eqref{eq:mle_plain}; $\cc{I}$-equivalent graphs may attain different scores on the same finite sample\ntext{.
+See Appendix~\ref{s:score_equivalence_violation} for a discussion}.
 Motivated by this second drawback, we propose the following score.